Lawen, Oregon: Education

-Crane Union High School opened in 1918 in Lawen and moved to Crane in 1920.
+Lawen is in Harney County School District 4 (Crane School, grades K-8) and Harney County Union High School District 1J (Crane Union High School).
+Crane Union opened in 1918 in Lawen and moved to Crane in 1920.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.